-- 16.8 Individuals should never put themselves in a position where there could be any suspicion that their business decisions could have been influenced by accepting hospitality from others.
+- and reasonable, but individuals should always obtain approval from a member of the Executive Management and Senior Leadership Team. - 16.8 Individuals should never put themselves in a position where there could be any suspicion that their business decisions could have been influenced by accepting hospitality from others.
 With this in mind, individuals should ask themselves what a member of the public, who may be critical or suspicious, might think. - 16.9 Individuals are advised to consult with the ICB's Governance Lead if they are unsure as to whether to accept any offers of hospitality.

-16.10 Meals and refreshments:
+Meals and refreshments:

 - a) Under a value of £25 may be accepted and need not be declared. - b) Of a value between £25 and £75 may be accepted and must be declared. - c) Over a value of £751 should be refused unless (in exceptional circumstances) approval from a member of the Executive Management and Senior Leadership Team is given.
-A clear reason for the approval should be recorded on the Register of Interests. - 16.11 Individuals should take a common-sense approach to the valuing of meals and refreshments (if actual value is not known) and always adhere to the principles set out in this policy.
+A clear reason for the approval should be recorded on the Register of Interests. - 16.10 Individuals should take a common-sense approach to the valuing of meals and refreshments (if actual value is not known) and always adhere to the principles set out in this policy.